ceskyDJ/backlight/README.md

-# rpi-backlight
+# backlight

-Simple program for controlling backlight of the official Raspberry Pi Touchscreen.
+Simple program for controlling backlight of notebook main screen

-COMPLETE FUNCTIONALITY ON DISPLAY BOARDS V2.0 AND V1.1 ONLY!

-DISPLAY BOARD V1.0 ONLY "on" AND "off" WORKING (need to verify)

 Make sure you execute following commands to be able to access config files as a regular user: